One37ID/business-connector-dev/README.md

 ### Requirements

-The developer workstation will need to meet the following requirements:
+The developer host instance will need to meet the following requirements:

-* **Windows 10+** or **Apple MacOS 14+** or **Linux OS distribution**
+* **Linux OS distribution (free tier Compute instance from any cloud provider)**
-* **Docker Desktop or Docker CE** installed with **docker-compose** support.
+* **Docker** installed with **docker-compose** support.
-* A Public Internet address or Inward traffic routing solution like [Ngrok](https://ngrok.com/docs/getting-started)
+* A **Public Internet address** with **DIRECT SSH & HTTPS** inbound access
-* One37 issued Docker Registry access credentials
+* One37 issued **Docker Registry access credentials**
-* Appropriate code editing tools for your chosen software development languages. eg [VSCode](https://code.visualstudio.com/)
+* Appropriate code editing tools for your chosen software development languages. eg [**VSCode**](https://code.visualstudio.com/)

 ### Setup

 Sign-in to GitHub and Fork the following repository to your own account.
 [https://github.com/One37ID/business-connector-dev.git](https://github.com/One37ID/business-connector-dev.git)

+#### Host Setup

+Create a Linux based Virtual machine in any cloud provider or compute environment of your choice.
+It **MUST** meet the requirements as stipulated above.

+This guide will not detail the steps required for this, but you may find and example procedure for an AWS EC2 setup in the `Host-Setup-AWS.md` file in this repo.

-At the command line interface for the relevant operating system, clone the new forked repo to a local working folder.
+Once you have a a running host, connect to it's shell interface and clone down your forked repo to a host working folder.

 ``` bash
 git clone https://github.com/YOUR_OWN_ACCOUNT/business-connector-dev.git